python-can-define-radio/sdr-course/classroom_activities/075-HackRF-send-pulses-vector-source.md

-_This is unfinished, but has some useful info._

-## Transmitting to the Hack RF

-One way to transmit this is using the `Mix Sine Wave Hier Block` that we created.
-You'll use what you created in `041`, but with the Vector Source and Repeat block instead of a Signal Source.
-Try it first, and then if needed, refer to the directions below.
+If we want to transmit more interesting data, we can use the `Mix Sine Wave Hier Block` that we created with a Vector Source.
+We also use the Repeat block as discussed to make the pulses longer.

 `Vec_Sine_Osmocomsink.grc`

 ```
+GUI Range

 GUI Range
                                           -->  Time Sink
 Vector  -->  Repeat  -->  Mix Sine Wave   -->  Osmocom Sink